uber/Cadence-Docs/src/docs/04-java-client/18-workflow-replay-shadowing.md

 [Replay succeed, skipped and failed metrics](https://github.com/uber/cadence-java-client/blob/master/src/main/java/com/uber/cadence/internal/metrics/MetricsType.java#L169-L172) will be emitted by your worker when executing the shadow workflow and you can monitor those metrics to see if there's any incompatible changes.

-To enable the shadow mode, the only change needed is setting the `EnableShadowWorker` field in `worker.Options` to `true`, and then specify the `ShadowOptions`.
+To enable the shadow mode, you can initialize a shadowing worker and pass in the shadowing options.

 To enable the shadowing worker, here is a example.
 The example is also available [here](https://github.com/uber/cadence-java-samples/blob/master/src/main/java/com/uber/cadence/samples/shadowing/ShadowTraffic.java):